iGaming14 min readMay 2026By · Banking Lead

 • Annual filings demonstrating core income-generating activities are managed from Nevis

 This is the area where DIY structures most often fall apart.
-A licence-holder who has never visited Nevis, has no Nevis-resident director, and runs everything from a Costa Rica laptop is exposed to substance-failure penalties and — worse — banking refusal when EU EMIs request substance evidence as part of periodic KYC review.
+A licence-holder who has never visited Nevis, has no Nevis-resident director, and runs everything from a foreign laptop is exposed to substance-failure penalties and — worse — banking refusal when EU EMIs request substance evidence as part of periodic KYC review.
+The advantage of the Nevis end-to-end model is that substance is not a bolt-on; it is the default state of the structure.

 The OECD's Pillar Two 15% global minimum tax is not yet enforced for Nevis but is on the horizon for groups exceeding €750m consolidated revenue.
 The vast majority of Nevis-licensed operators are far below that threshold, so Pillar Two is not an immediate concern — but groups consolidating across multiple brands should model it.